-Emergency Health Care Services - Medical screening, examination and evaluation by a Physician or other personnel - to the extent provided by law - to determine if an Emergency Medical Condition or Psychiatric Emergency Medical Condition exists.
-If this condition exists, Emergency Health Care Services include the care, treatment and/or surgery by a Physician necessary to relieve or eliminate the Emergency Medical Condition or Psychiatric Emergency Medical Condition within the capabilities of the Facility which includes admission or transfer to a psychiatric unit within a general acute care hospital or an acute psychiatric hospital for the purpose of providing care and treatment necessary to relieve or eliminate a Psychiatric Emergency Medical Condition.
+Emergency Health Care Services - An appropriate medical screening, examination and evaluation by a Physician or other personnel - to the extent provided by law- to determine if an Emergency Medical Condition or Psychiatric Emergency Medical Condition exists.
+If this condition exists, Emergency Health Care Services include the care, treatment and/or surgery by a Physician necessary to stabilize the patient (regardless of the department of the hospital in which such further exam or treatment is provided) and relieve or eliminate the Emergency Medical Condition or Psychiatric Emergency Medical Condition or Psychiatric Emergency Department, and an admission or transfer to a psychiatric unit within a general acute care hospital or an acute psychiatric hospital for the purpose of providing care and treatment necessary to relieve or eliminate a Psychiatric Emergency Medical Condition, "to stabilize" has the meaning as given such term in section 1867(e)(3) of the Social Security Act (42 U.S.C.
+1395dd(e)(3)), and the California Health and Safety Code 1317.1.
 (For a detailed explanation of Emergency Health Care Services, see Section 3.
-Emergency and Urgently Needed Services.)
+Emergency Health Care Services and Urgently Needed Services.)